2019 Teams: 01/02 Girls, 03 Girls

 A native of Hoffman Estates, Ill., Basten played every game of the 2015 season on the Hoosier backline.
 Basten earned a spot on the Boilermaker Challenge Cup All-Tournament as she helped guide the Hoosiers to a scoreless streak of 463 minutes, the second-longest span in program history.
 In addition, she was named the 2015 Big Ten Sportsmanship honoree.

-“Emily was a tremendous asset to this program as a player and we are so excited to welcome her back in this role,” said head coach Amy Berbary.
+“Emily was a tremendous asset to this program as a player and we are so excited to welcome her back in this role,” said from IU head coach Amy Berbary.
 “Her hard work, eagerness and dedication will be a wonderful addition to Indiana Women’s Soccer.”

 At Central Michigan, Basten started 42 games and served as team captain during her junior season with the Chippewas.